davisem/fqseek/README.md

 --------   *   --------
 NNNNNNNN [var] NNNNNNNN
 ```
-The variant base `[var]`  must match exactly, but `fqseek` allows for an aribitrary number of mismatches in the `N` bases flanking the variant.
+The variant base `[var]`  must match exactly, but `fqseek` allows for a user-defined number of mismatches in the `N` bases flanking the variant.

 ## Method